 Section 78.2 of Bill 100 states that the OEFC will be paid contract amounts for all NUG output.
 We use current settlement processes to pay OEFC at wholesale market prices for all NUG output delivered to the IESO-controlled grid.
-The difference between the monies paid out by OEFC to all NUGs and the monies received from us and distributors (embedded NUGs) for all NUG output is submitted to us on a monthly basis using the on-line form on the IESO portal "NUG Adjustment Amount Information".
+The difference between the monies paid out by OEFC to all NUGs and the monies received from us and distributors (embedded NUGs) for all NUG output is submitted to us on a monthly basis using the settlement form "NUG Adjustment Amount Information" available within Online IESO.